pmoralesgarcia/pmoralesgarcia/README.md

 - 👋 Hi, I’m @pmoralesgarcia
-- 👀 I’m interested in ...
+- 👀 I’m interested in decentralized authentication and anything in indieweb, indielog, oauth, etc
 - 🌱 I’m currently learning ...
+Rust, GO, web design, app building.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... creating a flat-file cms
 - 📫 How to reach me ...
+Look below!

 <!---
 pmoralesgarcia/pmoralesgarcia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.